arthurnn/django_blank/README.md

 Installation
 ------------

 * First of all, install Vagrant:
 	`gem install vagrant`

-* After install it, go to the project project and run:
+* After install it, go to the project folder and run:
 	`vagrant up`

-* See it working:
+* Working:
 	go to: `http://localhost:8888`
 	or go to: `http://33.33.33.88`